Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

-*Waiting on God renews our mind, physical, spiritual and emotional well being.
-Romans 12:2 tells us to renew our minds daily so that we may know God’s will.
-Isaiah 40:31 says God will renew our strength as we wait in Him.
+*Waiting on God renews our mind, physical, spiritual, and emotional well being.
+As we read scriptures about waiting on the Lord such as Romans 12:2 and Isaiah 40:31.
+We are encouraged to renew our minds daily so that we may know God’s will and that God will renew our strength as we wait in Him.

 *Waiting on God helps us to focus on the purpose and direction for our life according to God’s will.
 It’s important to take time to be still before God, falling deeply into Him, so we confidently know God’s will as we live out our daily lives.
 Proverbs 3:5-6 tells us if we trust God with all our ways than He will direct our paths.